mnek1t/Sport-Store_ASP_NET_CORE/README.md

 ## Application Features

+As a result of completing this task, you will receive an application that implements the following features:
 - an online product catalog that customers can browse by category and page;
 - a shopping cart where users can add and remove products;
 - a checkout where customers can enter delivery details;